Skip to main content

 NDC Scenario

-The state models include a default version of the U.S. NDC scenario.
+The state models include a default version of the US Nationally Determined Contribution (NDC) scenario.
 This scenario includes the following policies:

 • Accelerated deployment of storage, transmission, and demand response